Notarial and documentary services guide for China

-You can request information under the Freedom of Information Act by submitting a Subject Access Request to HM Passport Office, asking for confirmation that you were the holder of your previous passport(s).
+If you need a letter providing details of multiple passports belonging to you, you can request information under the Freedom of Information Act by submitting a Subject Access Request to HM Passport Office, asking for confirmation that you were the holder of your previous passport(s).
 Please visit HM Passport Office for further information and contact details.
-The British Consulate-General cannot answer any queries on this subject.
+The British Embassy and Consulates in China cannot answer any queries on this subject or the application process.

 Issuing letters for adoption in China

 Please refer to the Adoption in China guide for information on this.

 British Embassies and Consulates cannot witness signatures on your life certificate if you are claiming a British pension abroad, including those required by the Department of Work and Pensions.
 Please refer to the list of people working in a recognised profession who can witness your life certificate.